 Early in the marriage-based green card process, every couple must provide evidence of a valid marriage to the U.S. government.
 That evidence includes a photocopy of your marriage certificate — also known as a marriage contract or marriage license.
 You’re one step ahead if you already have it.

 If you can’t find your marriage certificate, though, don’t panic!
+You can still get started on your marriage green card application and gather the certificate as you make progress.
 In this guide, we’ll show you how to track it down from an official source and what you can submit as an alternative if you can’t obtain a copy.

 Who must provide a copy of their marriage certificate?